Enjoy Laticrete Heated Floors Under Easiklip Floors

 - Step 3 – Cover the Wires with NXT Leveling Compound

 Wouldn’t it be nice to get out of bed and put your feet on a toasty heated wood floor?
 When it gets cold, radiant heat wood floors are a luxurious and relaxing way to heat your home.
-With radiant heat, you get a cozy warmth rising from the floor heating your room uniformly all day long.
+With radiant heat, you get a cozy warmth rising from the floor heating system your room uniformly all day long.

 There is no furnace noisily blasting hot air through dusty vents, drying your skin and causing uncomfortable allergies.